sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-12-20/index.md

 When I used shortening, I put in two tablespoons for 500 g of flour.
 I decided to do the same for the butter.
-I was making up a bigger batch of dough for today so so I put in four tablespoons with 1,000 g of flour.
+I was making up a bigger batch of dough for today so I put in four tablespoons with 1,000 g of flour.
 I nuked it in the microwave for a minute to liquefy but the splattering and hot bowl shows that I probably should have used a shorter time.